History

 In the years since the Center's founding, its activities have expanded.
 Most notably, in the summer of 2000 an Academy of Distinguished Teachers was created, along with the Altschuler Distinguished Teaching Professors Award.
 Four faculty members are selected each year to serve a two-year term.The Academy serves the academic community through the Center of Teaching Excellence by actively fostering the intellectual culture of the University by leading the Peer Feedback Program, by presenting forums to the 51²è¹Ý teaching community, and in many other ways.
 Funding comes from a generous gift by former Chair of the 51²è¹Ý Board of Trustees, Ruth Altschuler.

-In June of 2012, Professor Wetherington stepped down as director and the Provost appointed Beth Thornburg, Professor of Law, to become the Center's second Director.
+In June of 2012, Professor Wetherington stepped down as director and the Provost appointed Beth Thornburg, Professor of Law, to become the Center's second director.
 In 2015 Michael Harris, Associate Professor of Higher Education, became the Center’s third director.
-In 2021, Karen Thomas, Professor of Practice from the Division of Journalism, become the Center's fourth director.
+In 2021, Karen Thomas, Professor of Practice from the Division of Journalism, became the Center's fourth director.